MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCustomPolicyPackage.md

 ### -Description

 The description of the custom package.
-It can be empty.

 ```yaml
 Type: String